Naereen/slides/2017_12__Presentation_Inria_Lille_SequeL_Seminar/slides.md

 - **Without centralized supervision** as it costs network overhead.

 ## How?
-- Devices can choose a different radio channel at each time
+- Devices can choose a different radio channel at each time \newline
   $\hookrightarrow$ learn the best one with sequential algorithm!

 ----